 As far as bathing and showering are concerned, your surgeon will give you specific advice to ensure optimal health and wellbeing.
 Typically, you are given a shower the day after your procedure in the office.
-After you take a shower, just make sure that you use a clean towel or a hairdryer to dry the stitch lines.
+After you shower, just make sure that you use a clean towel or a hairdryer to dry the stitch lines.
 Apart from this, you should avoid taking baths for at least four weeks after the surgery.
 It is helpful to purchase a shower seat to make showering easier in the early postoperative period.

 ▪ Taking Care of the Scar

 Your surgeon may tell you a few tips for an effective scar care routine.
 These may include:

 - Start massaging the scar regularly after the incisions have healed and the scabs have disappeared

 - Use silicone sheets, creams, or gels on the scar for six months to one year after it has fully healed

 - Avoid exposing the scar to the sun and use a high-factor sunscreen to protect the damaged skin and prevent skin color differences

 ▪ Returning to Work and Engaging in Daily Activities

 It is recommended to avoid strenuous activities during the first two to four weeks after surgery.
 If your job involves desk work, you should wait for at least a couple of weeks before returning to work.
 On the other hand, if it involves a lot of physical activity, you should take three to four weeks off work.
 Additionally, you should consult with your surgeon regarding the resuming of exercise and sports-related activity.